Mitchshona/authowl/README.md

 - Loading states for all async operations
 - Basic error handling
 - Clean and maintainable code structure
+- Functional nav bar with log out button (other pages can be empty)
+- Functional tab bar (other tabs can be empty)

 ## Evaluation Criteria